GregoryToniolo/Matrix/README.md

 ```
 Usage:

-Include the "g-vectors.h" file in your C program.
+Include the "g-matrix.h" file in your C program.